Advocacy and You -

 to see when and where meetings are happening.
 You might have something to say about an agenda item!

-to get contact information and consider scheduling a visit to talk
+to get contact information and consider contacting your regional congressional leaders to talk

 about issues that are important to you, the profession, and your